sndpl/skeleton-sdcc-cpc/README.md

-## Skeleton for C projects for Amstrad/Schneider CPC
+## Skeleton C project for Amstrad/Schneider CPC

 Will create a "hello world" binary, running on Amstrad/Schneider CPC Z80 platform and/or emulated hardware.
 Following CLI tools must be available to your build environment: